Kong/terraform-provider-konnect-beta/docs/resources/event_gateway_listener_policy_forward_to_virtual_cluster.md

 ### Optional

-- `condition` (String) A string containing the boolean expression that determines whether the policy is applied.
 - `description` (String) A human-readable description of the policy.
 - `enabled` (Boolean) Whether the policy is enabled.
 Default: true
 - `labels` (Map of String) Labels store metadata of an entity that can be used for filtering an entity list or for searching across entity types.